Population of Nanjing in December of 1937

-Estimates of the population of Nanking in December 1937 vary widely from source to source.
-Scholars have been heavily engaged in attempting to calculate Nanjing (then known as Nanking)'s population at this time because of its relevance to estimating the death toll of the Nanjing Massacre.
+Estimates of the population of Nanjing in December 1937 vary widely from source to source.
+Scholars have been heavily engaged in attempting to calculate Nanjing (then romanized as Nanking)'s population at this time because of its relevance to estimating the death toll of the Nanjing Massacre.

-In December 1937, during the Second Sino-Japanese War between Japan and China, Japanese soldiers marched on the Chinese capital city of Nanking.
-Most Chinese residents fled Nanking, though the number of people within the city was bolstered by the presence of a large garrison of Chinese soldiers defending it.
+In December 1937, during the Second Sino-Japanese War between Japan and China, Japanese soldiers marched on the Chinese capital city of Nanjing.
+Most Chinese residents fled Nanjing, though the number of people within the city was bolstered by the presence of a large garrison of Chinese soldiers defending it.
 After the fall of the city on December 13, 1937, Japanese soldiers massacred Chinese prisoners of war and civilians in and around the city.

-Contemporary data on how many soldiers and civilians inhabited Nanking at the time of the massacre is contradictory and often unreliable.
+Contemporary data on how many soldiers and civilians inhabited Nanjing at the time of the massacre is contradictory and often unreliable.
 However, modern scholars have an interest in accurately estimating the number in order to aid them in calculating the number of people who might have been massacred by the Japanese Army.
 Various recent estimates put the population of the city in December at as many as 500,000 civilians and 150,000 soldiers or as few as 200,000 civilians and 70,000 soldiers.

 Background

-On December 1, 1937, following the end of the Battle of Shanghai during the Second Sino-Japanese War, Japanese soldiers stationed in the vicinity of Shanghai were ordered to march inland to Nanking, the capital city of China.
-The opposing Chinese garrison, the Nanking Garrison Force, attempted to defend a series of encampment outside of Nanking, but ultimately could not prevent the Japanese Army from arriving at the walled city by December 9.
-On December 13, the Japanese Army captured Nanking and perpetrated the Nanking Massacre.
-The Chinese population of Nanking in December prior to the fall of the city included both the civilian residents of the city and the soldiers of the Nanking Garrison Force who were defending it.
+On December 1, 1937, following the end of the Battle of Shanghai during the Second Sino-Japanese War, Japanese soldiers stationed in the vicinity of Shanghai were ordered to march inland to Nanjing, the capital city of China.
+The opposing Chinese garrison, the Nanjing Garrison Force, attempted to defend a series of encampment outside of Nanjing, but ultimately could not prevent the Japanese Army from arriving at the walled city by December 9.
+On December 13, the Japanese Army captured Nanjing and perpetrated the Nanjing Massacre.
+The Chinese population of Nanjing in December prior to the fall of the city included both the civilian residents of the city and the soldiers of the Nanjing Garrison Force who were defending it.